sparkflows/sparkflows-docs/docs/tutorials/data-engineering/time-function.rst

    :alt: Convert To Timestamps
    :width: 100%

-Prints the Results
+Prints the Result
 ------------------

-It prints the results after converting to Timestamps.
+It prints the result after converting to Timestamps.

 Processor Configuration